EQIP Organic Initiative in Georgia

 For producers who are transitioning into Certified Organic status.

 Other Organic Resources

 When to Apply

 Applications for the EQIP Organic Initiative are accepted on a continuous basis throughout the fiscal year.
 However, State Conservationists may establish up to eight (8) evaluation periods for financial assistance programs.
 Evaluation periods may vary by initiative based on available funding by State.

 For FY 2015, Georgia NRCS'a application cut off date is December 19, 2014.
-Click HERE for more information on evaluation periods.
-FY 2015 EQIP Policy HERE.
+Learm more about evaluation periods.
+Learn more about the FY 2015 EQIP Policy.

 Although EQIP supports a wide variety of conservation practices, not all practices are appropriate in all areas.
 Your local NRCS field office will have a list of the specific practices offered in your State as part of the Organic Initiative.

 For more information or to submit an application for the EQIP Organic Initiative, contact your local NRCS office or

 KATURA N. WRIGHT